duggup/assets/terms.md

 ## 9. Cancellation and Refund Policy

-Any amount paid for any service or event is non-refundable.
+Every event will have its own pricing and any amount paid for the event is non-refundable.
 Before making any payment, you will be prompted about the same, and only once you acknowledge that you have read the cancellation and refund policy then you can proceed with the payment.
 In case of disputes, please drop an email hello@duggup.com and we will take a look at them on a per-case basis.

 ## 10. Contact Us